-Exceptions to this policy must be approved by the CTO or delegate in consultation with the ISM and other appropriate BTS management staff.
+Exceptions to this policy must be approved by the CTO or the ISM.
 In each case, the bureau must request the exception waiver, in writing, and include such items as the need for the exception, the scope and extent of the exception, the safeguards to be implemented to mitigate risks, specific timeframe for the exception, organization requesting the exception, and the approval from the bureau director requesting the exception.